CSA-OCP-GER/unicorn/challenges.ingress.md

     kind: ClusterIssuer
 ```

-Now that we are set to create certificates for our ingress definitions, let's install the authorization proxy that will take care of loggin us in and check, if a user has a valid session, before directing traffic to our services.
+Now that we are set to create certificates for our ingress definitions, let's install the authorization proxy that will take care of login us in and check, if a user has a valid session, before directing traffic to our services.

-There is a project called "Oauth-Proxy2" maintained by bitly that does exactly what we want to achieve.
+There is a project called "Oauth-Proxy2" (just one of many out there) that does exactly what we want to achieve.

 You will need to adjust the following parameters:

-- TENANT_ID - your Azure tenant ID
+- `<TENANT_ID>` - your Azure tenant ID
-- APPLICATION_ID - the ID of the application you created in AAD
+- `<APPLICATION_ID>` - the ID of the application you created in AAD
-- APPLICATION_KEY - the client secret you created for the AAD application
+- `<APPLICATION_KEY>` - the client secret you created for the AAD application
-- BASE64_ENCODED_CUSTOM_SECRET - create a secret like "mysecret123!" and encode it as a base64 string
+- `<BASE64_ENCODED_CUSTOM_SECRET>` - create a secret like "mysecret123!" and encode it as a base64 string. (`echo  'mysecret123!' | base64` or at https://www.base64encode.org/)

 ```yaml
 apiVersion: extensions/v1beta1